Plantar fasciitis massage is one of those treatments for plantar fasciitis pain which we all gravitate to.

 Roll like this for 2 – 3 minutes until you start to feel some relief.

-Depending on your level of plantar fasciitis pathology you might feel completely pain free post this massage, or just have the pain reduced by a few levels.
+Depending on your level of plantar fasciitis pain you might feel completely pain free post this massage, or just have the pain reduced by a few levels.

 Some tricks that you can try with this is to play around with temperature when you massage.
 You can freeze a water bottle and roll with that.
-The ice here provides a cold, numbing feeling which many people respond to well when their heel pain is really sharp.
+The ice here from your frozen water bottle provides a cold, numbing feeling which many people respond to well when their heel pain is really sharp.
+While not usually inflamed there is a subset of plantar fasciitis where there is chronic inflammation.
+The cold can help with that.

 Others respond better to heat.
-Pouring hot water from the tap into a more rigid water bottle (not boiling, it will melt or damage most plastic bottles) and rolling with this is a great warm up to loosen the feeling in the plantar fascia before activity.
+Pouring hot water from the tap into a more rigid water bottle (not boiling, it will melt or damage most plastic bottles) and rolling with this is a great warm up to loosen the feeling in the connective tissue of the plantar fascia before activity.

 At Home Plantar Fasciitis Massage Two